moding-il/bizdoc.core/README.md

 }
 ```

+Like other components, Angular widget component must have a _BizDoc_ decoration matching the backing object Template value.

-The onBind() function receives data from the GetAsync() method of the server-side object.
+The onBind() function receives the data return by the server-side GetAsync() method.

-> Widgets, as other objects, accepts *options* that can determine their behavior, refer to BizDoc.Configuration.Widgets namespace to inspect core widget properties.
+> Widgets, as other objects, accepts *Options* to control their behavior.
+Refer to BizDoc.Configuration.Widgets namespace to inspect core widget properties.

-Core widgets can be overridden, and more than one widget with the same Angular template can be configured in the configuration file.
+Core widgets server-side objects can be overridden.
 See [how to](#customizing-built-in-objects) example.

 ### Rules

 A _rule_ declares a programmatic value.
 For example, the Anomaly rule returns the cube anomaly for the currently processed document.
-Rules can then be evaluated in scenarios like a workflow If condition or object _privileges_.
+Rules can then be evaluated in scenarios like a workflow *If* condition or object _privileges_.

-A rule inherits from RuleBase.
+A rule object inherits from RuleBase.

 ```c#
 public class ValueRule : RuleBase<decimal?>